matwhite/get_clean_project/Codebook.md

 This codebook augments the field data described in "features_info.txt" from the original data set.

-This data is tidy in that each column represents a single variable: one activityand one subject, and one measurement per column.
+This data is tidy in that each column represents a single variable: one activity and one subject, and one measurement per column.

 Field Descriptions
 ------------------